openstack-archive/sahara/doc/source/overview.rst

 A Cluster Template is designed to bring Node Group Templates together to form a Cluster.
 A Cluster Template defines what Node Groups will be included and how many instances will be created in each.
 Some of Hadoop Configurations can not be applied to a single node, but to a whole Cluster, so user can specify this kind of configurations in a Cluster Template.
-Savanna enables user to specify which processes should be added to an anti-affinity group within a Cluster Template.
+Sahara enables user to specify which processes should be added to an anti-affinity group within a Cluster Template.
 If a process is included into an anti-affinity group, it means that VMs where this process is going to be launched should be scheduled to different hardware hosts.

 The Cluster entity represents a Hadoop Cluster.
 It is mainly characterized by VM image with pre-installed Hadoop which will be used for cluster deployment.
 User may choose one of pre-configured Cluster Templates to start a Cluster.
 To get access to VMs after a Cluster has started, user should specify a keypair.

-Savanna provides several constraints on Hadoop cluster topology.
+Sahara provides several constraints on Hadoop cluster topology.
 JobTracker and NameNode processes could be run either on a single
 VM or two separate ones.
 Also cluster could contain worker nodes of different types.
 Worker nodes could run both TaskTracker and DataNode, or either of these processes alone.
-Savanna allows user to create cluster with any combination of these options, but it will not allow to create a non working topology, for example: a set of workers with DataNodes, but without a NameNode.
+Sahara allows user to create cluster with any combination of these options, but it will not allow to create a non working topology, for example: a set of workers with DataNodes, but without a NameNode.

 Each Cluster belongs to some tenant determined by user.
 Users have access only to objects located in tenants they have access to.
 Users could edit/delete only objects they created.
 Naturally admin users have full access to every object.
-That way Savanna complies with general OpenStack access policy.
+That way Sahara complies with general OpenStack access policy.

 Integration with Swift
 ----------------------